huynhm/kata/README.md

 `./printroman > output4000.txt`

-* Create arabic numbers from previous outputfile's Roman Numerals, 3rd column ensures convertedArabic is same as counter variable i
+* Create arabic numbers from previous outputfile's Roman Numerals, 3rd column ensures convertedArabic is same as counter variable i.
+Last does testing with purposely badly formated Roman Numerals which Should produce error messages

 `./printroman > reverseoutput4000.txt`

+* Open the output text files with vi or sublime.